University Honors Scholars

 • Engagement of peer evaluation process of classroom observation, feedback, and reflection

-Probation and Dismissal from the Program
+Probation and Dismissal from University Honors Scholars

-Students placed on academic warning, probation, or suspension are ineligible for the HSP scholarship.
+Students placed on academic warning, probation, or suspension are ineligible for the UHS scholarship.
 Because the scholarship is awarded on a competitive basis, there is no guarantee that it will be restored even after the warning/probation/suspension period has ended.